-Ed formed a smile that radiated charisma, a glimpse of the force that helped propel him to CEO of MRT.
+Ed formed a charismatic smile, a glimpse of the force that propelled him to CEO of MRT.
 "I knew I could count on you, Alan.
-We are invested in this feature's success, and your testing and insights will be crucial in refining it to its maximum potential.
-As always, your dedication will be generously rewarded."
+We are invested in this feature's success, and your testing and insights will be crucial in refining it to its maximum potential."

-"I'm looking forward to helping you launch it," Alan replied, "and speaking of reward… I'd like an advance."
+"I'm looking forward to helping the delivery," Alan replied, "and I'd like an advance."

-The hologram of Ed Djikstra dissolved into digital fragments, binary traces of human interaction spiraling away into the ether, and Alan was once again left alone in his static world.
-He reoriented himself back on the mountain's face, restored gravity, and resumed his climb up Mt.
+The hologram of Edward Djikstra dissolved into digital fragments, binary traces of human interaction spiraling away into the ether, and Alan was once again left alone in his static world.
+He reoriented himself back on the mountain face, restored gravity, and resumed his climb up Mt.
 Denali.

 With a user slot he could now invite another human to his world, to hopefully quell the crippling boredom that nagged him in his life in eternity.
 Yet, he found his destiny was now intertwined with Ed's, for better or worse.